 This is the most basic, but one of the most fundamental exercises for men over 40 in body weight training programs.

 It’s easy, straightforward and gets results.

-Similar to the press up, the pull up has probably been around since the birth of man.
+Similar to the push-up, the pull-up has probably been around since the birth of man.

-Pull ups works multiple muscles throughout your upper body, including back, shoulders and biceps.
+Pull-ups work multiple muscles throughout your upper body, including back, shoulders, and biceps.

 This makes our top 20 due to this multi-muscle effect combined with its simplicity.

 *As pull-ups can be difficult to start, you can use the lat pulldown machine to build up your strength first.